brimdata/zed/docs/formats/zed-data-model.md

-The insight in Zed is to remove the tabular and schema concepts from the underlying data model altogether and replace them with a granular and modern type system inspired by type systems from general-purpose programming languages.
+The insight in Zed is to remove the tabular and schema concepts from the underlying data model altogether and replace them with a granular and modern type system inspired by general-purpose programming languages.
-Instead of defining a single, composite schema to which all values must conform, the Zed type system allows values to freely express each of their types in accordance with the type system.
+Instead of defining a single, composite schema to which all values must conform, the Zed type system allows each value to freely express its type in accordance with the type system.

 In this approach,
 Zed is neither tabular nor semi-structured.
 Zed is "super-structured".